How A Knowledge Graph Updates Itself

 Note that quote also mentions the word “Schema” as in “These relationships define in part a schema associated with the entity type [Person].”
 As part of the transformation of SEO from Strings to Things, The major Search Engines joined forces to offer us information on how to use Schema for structured data on the Web to provide a machine readable way of sharing information with search engines about the entities that we write about, their properties, and relationships.

-I’m writing about this patent because I am participating in a Webinar online about Knowledge Graphs and how those are being used, and updated.
+I’m writing about this patent because I am participating in a Webinar online about the Google Knowledge Graph and how it is being used, and updated.
 The Webinar is tomorrow at:

 #SEOisAEO: How Google Uses The Knowledge Graph in its AE algorithm.
 I haven’t been referring to SEO as Answer Engine Optimization, or AEO and it’s unlikely that I will start, but see it as an evolution of SEO